ausi/respimagelint/src/linter/images/sameContent.md

 # Images in different `<source>` elements shouldn’t be the same

 The `<source>` element should only be used for art direction and format-based selection.
 For providing multiple resolutions of the same image use the `srcset` attribute instead.
+[More information on CSS-Tricks](https://css-tricks.com/responsive-images-youre-just-changing-resolutions-use-srcset/).

 ## Good